Renitaa21/DevOps-Course-Starter/README.md

 generate an API key and token by following the instructions here. https://trello.com/app-key
 Add these to the .env file and ensure this file is in the gitignore file so this does not get committed.

+You also need to get the list ids for the todo, doing and done lists by clicking on a card in each of these lists in trello , then click on Share and then Export JSON.
+Within the JSON response you can find the idList example - "idList":"6047ecb966a18d23e8029cd2".
+Add these ids into the .env file too.